 Which 5 tips for correct parallel structure are best?

-This is the second and final lesson about Parallel Structures.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about Parallel Structures.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explore five pieces of advice for recognising and forming accurate parallel structures in English